CarbonFight/app/functions-datamodel.md

 This functions is a filter for UI.
 You can pass the score in parameter in grams, and the result is a human readable score (g / Kg / T).

-# Custom Actions
+# Firebase Functions

-## updateUserScores (Deprecated)
+## updateUserScores

-It should be executed every time a new action is created.
-Re-calculates and updates global_score and day_scaore for a specific user.

-(will be automatic by a custom function)

-Required parameters :

-* **userId**
+On every write on energyActions / transportActions / energyActions, recalculates day_score and global_score

+## periodicToActions

+Every night, every periodic is converted into action, with the same parameters + timestamp.